Printer Technology

 Printer Performance

-Now we’ll look at all the facets that impact how an image will look on paper, how fast the printer can produce this and in what volume over time.
-These intertwined characteristics all have an impact on which type of printer will be best for your individual needs.
+Now we’ll look at all the facets that impact print quality, how fast the printer can produce this and in what volume over time.
+These intertwined characteristics all have an impact on which type of printer will be best for your individual needs, and are explored in the tabs below.

 Print Quality

 Print speed may be an important factor to one user and completely irrelevant for another - again it comes down to usage.
 A photographer may want a high quality print no matter how long it takes, whereas an office may have a requirement to regularly print documents running to hundreds of pages.
-The speed of a printer is measured in pages per minute (PPM).
-Laser printers are built to accommodate the demands of a workplace so they are engineered to print faster (between 15 to 100 PPM), while inkjet printers print slower at about 16 PPM.
+The speed of a printer is measured in pages per minute (ppm).
+Laser printers are built to accommodate the demands of a workplace so they are engineered to print faster (up to 100ppm), while inkjet printers print slower at about 16ppm.
 Since laser printers are faster, they are able to produce more documents compared to inkjet printers and therefore have a higher monthly print volume.

 Print Volume